top of page

 There is left there is right there is the middle.

 The comment sections of anything online is disasters.
-You can block as many as you can, but the toxic over critical comments never end.
+You can block as many as you can, but the toxic critical comments never end.
 Christian blogs among others and now YouTube are filled with vile rhetoric as if we were in the court prosecuting criminals.
 People went from Twitter to Parlor so they could rant and shout hate without penalty.
-In social media tribalism is the norm.
-Despite social media being one of the worse ways to communicate people can’t resist and the misunderstandings and arguments based on mere misinterpreted words goes on and on.
-You are either liberal or conservative yet if we as Christians really look closely at the early Church that as being developed by Paul and others through the Holy Spirit it was NOTHING like what we today refer to as the Church.
+In social media, tribalism is the norm.
+Despite social media being one of the worst ways to communicate people can’t resist and the misunderstandings and arguments based on mere misinterpreted words go on and on.
+You are either liberal or conservative yet if we as Christians really look closely at the early Church that was being developed by Paul and others through the Holy Spirit it was NOTHING like what we today refer to as the Church.

 The church, the Body of Christ has been filled with disagreeable sinners who insulted and beat each other and yes killed each other.
 Our bad behavior is not unique to our time.
 In the past Christians have also perfected the art of cancel culture that also is not new.
 The Church debated for many centuries in the councils to define and establish orthodoxy.
 Today pastors, preachers, and anyone we don’t like are labeled heretics after one blog post.